maxxk/programming-languages/presentations/06-Typing.md

   Γ ⊦ let x be e in f : σ

 # Soundness and completeness
-The following properties connect typing with program execution.
+The following properties describe the relation of typing to program execution.

 **Soundness: ** *No incorrect programs are allowed.*